redlibrarian/redlibrarian.github.io/_posts/2017-03-18-culture-labour-artificial-intelligence.markdown

 relevant to the question that she asks.

-Bourg is arguing, I think, that - given the fundamental changes in AI and machine learning - we need to drasticaly revision our services and the goals and outcomes that guide them.
+Bourg is arguing, I think, that - given the fundamental changes in AI and machine learning - we need to drasticaly re-vision our services and the goals and outcomes that guide them.

-> think we would be wise to start thinking now about machines and
+> I think we would be wise to start thinking now about machines and
 > algorithms as a new kind of patron  — a patron that doesn’t replace
 > human patrons, but has some different needs and might require a
 > different set of skills and a different way of thinking about how our
 > resources could be used.

-Libraries and librarians have been part of broader world of big data, analytics, text mining, machine learning, and automation, but we have simply looked at those things as tools within our traditional workflows and models rather than as fundamentally informing changes to how and
+Libraries and librarians have long been part of the broader world of big data, analytics, text mining, machine learning, and automation, but we have simply looked at those things as tools within our traditional workflows and models rather than as fundamentally informing changes to how and